prometheus-eval/prometheus-eval/README.md

 ## Train Data Preparation

-In order to (1) train a new evaluator LM for scratch or (2) continually train Prometheus on your custom feedback data, prepare a JSON file in the following format:
+In order to (1) replicate Prometheus 2, (2) train a new evaluator LM for scratch or (3) continually train Prometheus on your custom feedback data, you should prepare a JSON file that contains a list of dictionaries.
+Each dictionary should be consisted as follows:

 ### Direct Assessment Training Data Format: